Mungar Junction to Monto railway line: Closure

-Following the massive flooding events of 2010 and 2013 in the North Burnett District, the railway bridges and lines were somewhat damaged and in 2017 the Queensland Government gave contractors the job of removing the entire railway and infrastructure.
+Following the massive flooding events of 2010 and 2013 in the North Burnett Region, the railway bridges and lines were damaged and in 2017 the Queensland Government decided to remove the entire railway and infrastructure.
 All the railway lines and fittings were torn up and sold off.

-As at December, the future care and maintenance, (weeds, fence-line maintenance, rubbish removal, landcare and erosion control) and the possible future use of this (once highly valuable and well used) railway "easement" remains unknown to the affected landowners and district residents although discussions are underway to progress the use of part of the railway "easement" from Gayndah to Mundubbera as a public recreational area or "rail trail".

-Tourism
+Rail trail

-The Dawes Range Tunnel section of the Boyne Burnett Inland Rail Trail was opened on 11th September 2021.
+The Dawes Range Tunnel section of the Boyne Burnett Inland Rail Trail was opened on 11 September 2021.
 The 26.28 km section starts at Barrimoon Siding, Kalpowar and finishes at Builyan, Boyne Valley.
 This section contains 6 tunnels between Barrimoon Siding and Golembil Siding.
 It also passes the historic township of Many Peaks with its Local Heritage listed attractions - the Many Peaks Railway Complex, Many Peaks Railway Dam and Many Peaks Road Bridge.

 The 37.58 km Burnett River Bridges section of the Boyne Burnett Inland Rail Trail was opened on 10 September 2022 at Mt Debateable Railway Siding, Mt Debateable Road, Gayndah.
 Sixteen kilometers of it lies beside the Burnett River.
 Travelling west from the Trail head Red Gulley Bridge, Slab Creek Bridge, Spring Creek Bridge, Boomerang Bridge, Humphery Bridges Numbers 1, 2 ("Faith" Bridge or "bridge of faith"), and 3 and Roth's Bridge are passed on the way to the other end at Mundubbera Railway Precinct.
 The Official Register of Engineering Heritage Markers listed Degilbo-Mundubbera Railway Bridges in October 2016.
-A total of 12 bridges on this section of Rail Trail are recognized with one Engineering Heritage Marker representing the “best example of a collection of historic railway bridges in Australia”.
+A total of 12 bridges on this section of Rail Trail are recognized with one Engineering Heritage Marker representing the "best example of a collection of historic railway bridges in Australia".